 The Quantitative Momentum Investing Philosophy

-First, Eugene Fama, the 2014 co-recipient of the Nobel Prize in Economics and father of the efficient market hypothesis, has summarized the academic research on momentum as follows:
+Eugene Fama, the 2014 co-recipient of the Nobel Prize in Economics and father of the efficient market hypothesis, and his equally well credentialed co-author, Ken French, have summarized the academic research on momentum as follows:(1)

-“The premier anomaly is momentum.”
+The premier anomaly is momentum.

-Second, the empirical research on the momentum effect is compelling.
-For example, academic researchers have examined stock data going back over 200 years and identified a significant and robust historical performance record.
-As natural skeptics, we have independently verified many of the empirical results associated with momentum.
+When the greatest empirical finance researchers suggests momentum is the leading academic anomaly, we take note.
+Fama and French make this statement because the empirical research on the momentum effect is compelling.
+For example, academic researchers have examined stock data going back over 200 years and identified a significant and robust historical performance record.(2) As natural skeptics, we have independently verified many of the empirical results associated with momentum.
 Momentum is well grounded, historically.
 And while we never want to invest in a strategy simply because it has a great backtest, we believe that the momentum anomaly is a sustainable active investment strategy.
 We believe the strategy can persist because the returns are 1) driven by innate human bias, and 2) following the strategy is difficult because of enhanced volatility and career risk considerations.

-Quantitative Momentum (QM) has a straightforward mission:
+Our Quantitative Momentum (QM) process has a straightforward mission: